Kent27/ai-setup/pr-review.md

 - concurrency issues (if applicable)
 - environment/config differences (dev/staging/prod)

+For each edge case finding, append:
+- **Prompt for AI Agents:** A self-contained instruction for an AI agent to locate and fix the edge case.
+Include file path, function name, the missing guard or check, and what the correct behavior should be.

 ### 6) Security & Privacy
 Check (as applicable):
 - auth / permissions / access control